-How to asses whether your anxiety is a source of obsessive thinking?
+How to assess whether your anxiety is a source of obsessive thinking?

 Do any of the statements below apply to you?

-- I can spend a long time thinking and re-thinking over certain events in my mind.
+- I can spend a long time thinking and rethinking certain events in my mind.

 - When I make a mistake or forget something, I feel guilty and it takes a long time for me to come to terms with it.